mm-github/public-ansible-roles-harbor/README.md

 ## Author Information

-This role was created in 2019 by [Nicholas Amorim](https://github.com/nicholasamorim).
+This role was created in 2019 by [Nicholas Amorim](https://github.com/nicholasamorim) and now updated by [Pascal Watteel](https://github.com/piwi3910/ansible-role-harbor) in 2022